Individuals with Disabilities in Tucson: Education, Employment, and Earnings in 2022

 In 2022, the educational achievement of individuals with disabilities in the U.S., Arizona, and Tucson MSA was lower compared to the overall population (age 25 +).
 Nationally, 34.7% of individuals held a bachelor's degree or higher, while only 19.4% of individuals with disabilities achieved the same level of education.
 In Arizona, 21.1% of disabled individuals attained a bachelor's degree or higher, and in Tucson MSA, the percentage was 24.9%.
 These figures represent a difference of more than 11 percentage points compared to the general population.
 Arizona (34.8%) and the Tucson MSA (34.7%) had a higher percentage of disabled individuals with some college or associate's degree compared to the national average for that demographic group (28.8%).
 Table 1 displays the educational attainment of the disabled people (age 25+) to the educational attainment of the total population.

-Table 1: Educational Attainment of the Disabled People (Age 25+) to the Educational Attainment of the Total Population (Age 25+) in the U.S. Arizona and Tucson MSA (2022)
+Table 1: Educational Attainment of the Disabled People (Age 25+) Compared to the Educational Attainment of the Total Population (Age 25+) (2022)

-Figure 1: Percentage of Population With Disabilities by Level of Education (2022).
-(U.S., Arizona, and Tucson MSA)
+Figure 1: Percentage of the Population With Disabilities by Level of Education (2022)

 Children with disabilities may have limited social and economic opportunities according to UNICEF.
 As highlighted by Aron and Loprest (2012) the special education system has given children with disabilities greater access to public education, established an infrastructure for educating them, helped with the earlier identification of disabilities, and promoted greater inclusion of these children alongside their nondisabled peers.

-Figure 2: Percentage of Students With Disabilities by State, Ages 6 to 21, School Year 2021-22
+Figure 2: Percentage of Disabled Students Receiving Special Education Services Under the IDEA, by State, Ages 6 to 21, School Year 2021-22

 There were 137,719 students in Arizona ages 6 to 21 who received special education in the school year 2021-22.
 Of these, 39.6% were in the specific learning disabilities category, followed by the speech or language impairments category (15.3%) and other health impairments (12.0%).
 These three categories alone represented nearly 70% of the total reported disabilities.
 Figure 3 shows the number of students in Arizona, served under IDEA, by disability type.